 Applying For A Mortgage Is The First Step In Mortgage Process

 When applying for a mortgage, there are multiple different options for potential borrowers.
-Here is the preliminary steps in applying for a mortgage loan and getting qualified for a home loans:
+Here are the preliminary steps in applying for a mortgage loan and getting qualified for a home loan:

-- This is called a FHA mortgage lender overlay on credit scores.
+- This is called an FHA mortgage lender overlay on credit scores

 This is totally legal where a lender does not have to accept the minimum FHA requirements and can set their own lending standards.